IBM/transition-amr-parser/README.md

 we also provide the trained `ibm-neural-aligner` under names `AMR2.0_ibm_neural_aligner.zip` and `AMR3.0_ibm_neural_aligner.zip`.

-Note that we allways report average of three seeds in paper while these are individual models.
-A fast way to test models as used in the endpoint/Docker is
+Note that we allways report average of three seeds in papers while these are individual models.
+A fast way to test models standalone is

     bash tests/standalone.sh configs/<config>.sh